KhushbuB/docs/chapter1/appliance_console.md

 This is a address which is used to access ManageIQ dashboard by a web browser.
 That we will be studing in [chapter 1.4](configuration.md).

 #### Timezone
 It states the time zone which we prefer for our ManageIQ virtual machine.
-We can change the timezone and that we will be studing it furthur.
+We can change the timezone and that we will be studing it further.

 #### Local Database Server
 It states that the local database server is running or not running currently i.e. the state of the local database server.